 False Prophets

 Each day we walk through the Bible chapter by chapter making an application of our text to help us grow in the Lord.
 Many applications can be made from each day's text.
-Today we continue in the Book of Jeremiah 8.
-In our text today we see the people are deceived by false teachers as they know not the Word of God and go in the wrong direction.
-In making application we see that there are false prophets who use the ignorance of the peoples knowledge of the Word of God.
-Today we see people believing all kinds of false information because they don't know the Word of God.
+Today, we continue in the Book of Jeremiah 8.
+In our text today, we see false teachers deceive the people as they do not know the Word of God and go in the wrong direction.
+In making an application, we see that false prophets use the ignorance of the people's knowledge of the Word of God.
+Today, we see people believing all kinds of false information because they don't know the Word of God.
 A false prophet can use part of the truth to teach their false doctrine.
-Just as Satan said "hath God said..." challenging them on their position on God's Word the modern day false prophets do the same.
+Just as Satan said, "hath God said..." challenging them on their position on God's Word, the modern-day false prophets do the same.
 How about you?
 Do you understand God's Word?
-Let us learn from our text today to understand that we have false prophets among us just as they did in Jeremiah's time and if we do not read and understand the Word of God then we too can be led astray by false prophets.
+Let us learn from our text today that we have false prophets among us, just as they did in Jeremiah's time.
+If we do not read and understand the Word of God, then we, too, can be led astray by false prophets.

 .